tosmi-ansible/ansible-pipeline-demo/README.md

 ## Motivation

-Using Ansible for automation is only a starting point in a longer journey.
+Using Ansible for automation is only the starting point to a longer journey.
 For most larger automation setups the following questions arise after automating the first tasks:

-- How can we test our Ansible code base before applying it to production system?
+- How can we test our Ansible code base before applying it to production systems?
 - Which tools are available for testing Ansible code?
 - Is it possible to fully automate the whole workflow of testing Ansible code and bringing it to production?